A Green's function proof of the Positive Mass Theorem

+Plugging these estimates into the definition of $F$, it easily follows that $F(t)\to 0$, as $t \to 0^+$.
+Combining this fact with the nonotonicity of $F$ yield \eqref{eq:PMTAOM}.

 Let us now focus our attention on the rigidity statement.
 By the above discussion, we have that $u$ behaves like $1- 1/r$ and $\na u$ behaves like $\na r/r^2$ in a sufficiently small neighborhood of the pole $o$.
-In particular, there exists a maximal time $T$ such that $\na u \neq 0$ in the interval $(0,T)$, where in turn $F$ is continuously differentiable.
-Then, arguing by contradiction and using~\eqref{eq:PMTAOM}, one easily gets that $F'\equiv0$ in (0,T).
-In particular, all the positive summands in formula~\eqref{monoliscia} are forced to vanish for every $t \in (0,T)$.
+In particular, there exists a maximal time $T$ such that $\na u \neq 0$ in $u^{-1}(0,T)$.
+It follows that $F$ is continuously differentiable on the interval $(0,T)$.
+Moreover, using~\eqref{eq:PMTAOM}, one easily gets that $F'\equiv 0$ in $(0,T)$, so that all the positive summands in formula~\eqref{monoliscia} are forced to vanish for every $t \in (0,T)$.
 This fact has very strong implications.
 First of all $\na^{\Sigma_t}|\na u| \equiv 0$ implies that $|\na u| = f (u)$, for some positive function $f:(0,T) \to (0 , + \infty)$.
 It turns out that such a function can be made explicit.
 Indeed, from~\eqref{monoliscia} one also has that $\HHH = 2 f(u)/(1-u)$.
 On the other hand, it follows from~\eqref{H} that $\HHH = -\pa |\na u|/ \pa u = -f'(u)$.
 All in all, we have that $f$ obeys the ODE

 Now, the only solution to this ODE which is compatible with the asymptotic behaviour of $u$ and $|\na u|$, as $u \to - \infty$, is given by $f(u) = (1-u)^2$.
 Since $u<1$ on the whole manifold, $f$ never vanishes, so that $T= +\infty$ and $|\na u| \neq 0$ everywhere.
 In particular, all the level sets of $u$ are regular and diffeomorphic to each other.
 More precisely, by the vanishing of the Gauss-Bonnet term in~\eqref{monoliscia}, they are all diffeomorphic to a $2$-sphere and $M$ is diffeomorphic to $\R^3$.
 So far we have that the metric $g$ can be written on $M \setminus \{o\}$ as